 By getting your boiler serviced, you are making sure your home, heating and hot water operate reliably.
 How often and how much you should pay for boiler service comes down to the current state of your boiler.
-Let’s look at what a good boiler service should include to keep yours in tip top shape and at what point you should replace it, instead of just repairing it.
+Let’s look at what a good boiler service should include to keep yours in tip-top shape and at what point you should replace it, instead of just repairing it.

-What does boiler service include?
+What does a boiler service include?

 No matter who is coming to look at your boiler you should always ask what the engineer will be looking at as part of their service.
 A registered boiler or heating engineer will include this in their visit:

 - External and internal checks on the flue

 - Safety check on parts and enclosures.